 3. A minor league “veteran” pitcher (somewhere in the 25-30 year old range) who has been unable to stick in the Majors – and still has at least one minor league option left – and can be relied on to make at least five starts on the season.

 I agree that people talk about fifth starters (or Number 1 or Number 2 or Number 3 or Number 4 starters) in a confused manner.
 At first glance I'm not sure I agree with this solution to the fifth starter problem.
 To me, it looks like you're wasting three roster spots on pitchers who are good bets to be around replacement-level.
 That being said, the idea that there really is no such thing as a fifth starter got me thinking (some more) about the A's rotation.
+2. A pitching prospect that projects to be a fringe No. 3 or 4 with two or three minor league options remaining.
+He would be introduced to the Majors in this low-pressure role over the next two to three seasons before officially (hopefully) graduating to the role of a reliable third or fourth starter.
+In this role, the pitcher would need to make about 10 starts at the MLB level each season.

 The A's have at least eight pitchers who are probably major league caliber starters (Sheets, Anderson, Duchscherer, Braden, Cahill, Outman, Gonzalez, and Mazzaro).
 The A's also have a number of other pitchers who are probably around replacement level right now, some with the chance to be better in the future (Jason Jennings, Brett Tomko, Clayton Mortensen, Tyson Ross, James Simmons).
 None of these pitchers are good bets to make 30 starts this year, either because of health issues, youth, or potential ineffectiveness (or a combination of the three).